 When Clayton returned home from university, despite his father not wanting him to return, the lawyers decided to sit down with him and go over questions in case he was called for testimony, as it was he who had found the blow poke.
 This revealed that Clayton had been in trouble with the law multiple times before, as was suggested in the previous episodes of “The Staircase.”
 He had two cases of drunk driving against him, and had got four years of prison time after planting pipe bombs; although he claims that they were not meant to go off and had only been distractions so that he could make fake IDs for his friends to get a beer with, more bombs were found in his own room in his house, and he was convicted of the crime.
 He was then again in trouble with the law after he had physically hit his fiancée in a drunken state, which he claims to have been only a push.
 All this is revealed not only to the disappointment of the lawyers, who feared that a history of domestic abuse by the son would definitely bring similar accusations against the father, but also to the utter surprise and disappointment of the Ratcliff sisters.
 Martha lashes out at Clayton and Todd, and is supported by Margaret.
 Through scenes of the past, an instance of Clayton having a verbal disagreement with his stepmother Kathleen is also seen, in which Clayton suggests that the woman had been physically involved with his father before his divorce from Patricia, and Kathleen’s silence in response seems to ascertain this suggestion.

 Finally, back in the courtroom, David Rudolf presents the clean blow poke and claims that the authorities had neither searched the premises carefully nor asked the defending party about the instrument’s whereabouts.
 With a final blow to the DA’s accusations, Rudolf now rests the defense’s case, awaiting judgment by the jury.
 The jury, though, ultimately passes its verdict as it believes what had happened to be: on the night of December 9th, 2001, Michael and Kathleen had been drinking by their poolside, and Kathleen had entered the house after some time.
-She had gone through Michael’s computer and had found the pornographic photographs and suggestive emails, and had soon confronted her husband about it.
+She had gone through Michael’s computer and had found the explicit photographs and suggestive emails and had soon confronted her husband about it.
 He started to walk away and climb up the stairs, and the wife followed, taunting him and demanding a divorce, and Michael then pushed her down the stairs, making her head hit the wall.
 He then violently strangled her, and then looked on as she gasped for breath.
 Only then did he provide any medical support to her, just to stage the scene before calling 911.
 Based on this judgment by the jury, the court ordered life imprisonment for Michael without any possibility of parole.
 At the very end of “The Staircase” Episode 4, back in 2017, it is revealed that Sophie Brunet had been the editor of the original documentary series that was being shot by Jean-Xavier, and she had believed from the very beginning that Michael was innocent and was being framed by a corrupt city council.

 What does episode 4 reveal about Michael’s character?